Sections

 See the following table for details about the Range object parameters:

-anchor (required)Anchor object, or array of Match objectsAnchor parameters have a special meaning in the context of sections, as follows:
+anchor (required)Anchor object, or array of Match objectsContains the following parameters:

-start: Ignores anything in the document before this line. if undefined, Sensible searches for the section group starting at the beginning of the document
+start: Ignores anything in the document before this line.
+If undefined, Sensible starts searching for the Match parameter at the beginning of the document.

 match (required):